-As soon as you get this item on this list, you want to make sure you’re giving this tenant an accounting of everything that has happened with the house and what their portion of the security deposit it’s going to pay for because it’s tenant-related damage.
+As soon as you get this item on this list, you want to make sure you’re giving this resident an accounting of everything that has happened with the house and what their portion of the security deposit it’s going to pay for because it’s resident-related damage.

 And so, once you have an accounting of all that, make sure you get it to them in time according to the law there.